AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 quantum modification of the planetary model of the atom.

-Nevertheless, the planetary idea of ??the atom is used in
+Nevertheless, the planetary idea of the atom is used in

 illustrative qualitative considerations.